FlowFuse/website/src/blog/2023/10/certified-nodes.md

     - releases
     - flowfuse
 ---
-We are thrilled to introduce a new feature for our Teams Tier customers - **Certified Nodes for Node-RED**.
+We are thrilled to introduce a new feature for our Teams and Enterprise Tier customers - **Certified Nodes for Node-RED**.
 This new offering is designed to reinforce your flows's robustness by granting you access to Node-RED nodes that stand up to our rigorous quality and security standards.

 <!--more-->